funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 The clear and simple pricing reduces the risk of switching — arguably the biggest barrier to entry.
 The pricing seems fair and affordable for most companies, especially when comparing it to competitor products like Clickup and Asana.
 There’s also a simple model of paying per team member with guests (clients and external contributors) being free, further reducing the risk and increasing the organic growth.

 Finally, there is abundant evidence that they are strong on support, even with the CEO’s email address widely published and inviting users to get in touch.
-Even though in practice I have no idea what happens with these mails as it doesn’t result in any response, it does contribute to the perception of trustworthiness.
+Even though in practice I have no idea what happens with these mails as it doesn’t result in any response, it still contributes to the perception of trust.

 #### What could be better?